 Cleaning laminate floors is very easy because of the Aluminum Oxide coating on the top of the floor that prevents staining and stubborn chemicals.
 This cleaning factor makes it require regular maintenance.
 Also, care has to be taken during cleaning laminated floors.
 Some chemicals are known for destroying the laminated floors like ammonia.

 If there are stubborn stains and chemicals on the floor, it is advisable to contact a flooring expert near you.
 The expert will help you get a good solution to remove the stains and spots.
 By reading this article, you will have the knowledge to handle dirt, stains, and chemicals on your floor.

 How to Remove Residue from Laminate Floors

 If you leave the floor not cleaned regularly, then a build-up may occur.
 Debris will have a good chance to destroy your floor.
 It is good to clean the floor regularly.
 Use a broom or a fiber mop, especially if your pet has dropped hairs on the floor.
 Debris causes scratching on the floor if carried to the floor by shoes or intentionally when kids are playing.
-The best laminate floors vacuum may also be used to clean the floor.
-A dry vacuum is the best.
+A dry vacuum is the best for cleaning laminate floors.

 Using flooring cleaner

 Using flooring cleaner to clean your floor makes it look new for a long period.
 It can look new even for years.
 These solutions are well known for killing mold, fungi, and bacterial hence encouraged rather than using water only.
 They can be sprayed or mopped together with cleaning pads (disposable).
 This can be done on a daily or weekly bases.
 Water or vinegar can be used, but vinegar is the better choice because its acidity will kill bacterial and prevent fungi.
 It removes stains easily, does not build up, and it has no harsh chemicals.